-- Any 3rd or 4th grader from anywhere can sign up for this program that lets kids ski for less by providing them with either 3 free lift tickets (when an adult purchases one), or a learn to ski and ride program.
-You are charged a $26 processing fee per program.
+- 3rd and 4th graders from anywhere can sign up for this program that lets kids ski for less by providing them with either 3 free lift tickets (when an adult purchases one), or a learn to ski and ride program.
+You are charged a $27 processing fee per program.
 There is a 2 week processing period, and you’ll need to have a report card (if you’re applying early last year’s final will be accepted).
-Thirty mountains participate, with some blackout dates.
+More than twenty mountains participate, with some blackout dates.
 Hunter and Windham participate and are close enough to parts of New Jersey for a day trip!
-Or take a trip to Greek Peak like we did last year!
 Click over to sign up.

 PSAA 4th/5th Grade Snowpass

 - Any 4th or 5th grader from anywhere can sign up for this program!
-For $35 ($30 if you complete the registration before December 1), your student can ski or snowboard for free with 3 lift tickets, and a first time ski/board package!
-Adults get a 50% off deal to accompany the 4th or 5th grader.
+For $40 ($35 if you complete the registration before December 1), your student can ski or snowboard for free with 3 lift tickets, and a first time ski/board package!
+Adults get 50% off a first time ski package to accompany the 4th or 5th grader.
 Nineteen mountains participate, with many close enough to New Jersey for a day trip where kids can ski for less!
 Click over to sign up.